cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 date/time literal that can be used as an Epoch-Based Date/Time as per
 {{Section 3.4.2 of RFC8949@-cbor}}.

-The text of the literal is a Standard Date/Time String as per
+The content of the literal is a single Standard Date/Time String as per
-{{Section 3.4.1 of RFC8949@-cbor}}.
+{{Section 3.4.1 of RFC8949@-cbor}}, as a text or byte string.

 The value of the literal is a number representing the result of a conversion of the given Standard Date/Time String to an Epoch-Based